 With nuts is a prepositional phrase.
 It begins with the preposition with, and it ends with the noun nuts.

-The whole phrases is telling us more about the cake.
+The whole phrase is telling us more about the cake.
 Cake is a noun.
 It tells us which cake fell.

 Since it is answering one of the adjective questions, it is acting as an adjective modifying the noun cake.